SusanaAlvarezZuluaga/weather-app-api/README.md

 ## How to this project it in your computer

 1. Clone this repository
-2. Run the command npm install in your terminal.
+2. Run the command `npm install` in your terminal.
 This will install in your project folder all the packages used in this project.
-3. Access [OpenWeather's API](https://openweathermap.org) and create a user to get a key
+3. Access [OpenWeather's API](https://openweathermap.org) and create and account to get an API key.
 4. Create a .env file and put your api key and the port where you want to start the server.
-This .env file should include the following two variables:
+This .env file should like the one below: <br/>
-   - API_KEY=
+   `API_KEY=your_api_key`<br/>
-   - PORT=
+   `PORT=4000`
 5. Run the command npm start or npm run dev to start the server